pageboard/pagecut/README.md

   returns block's data from a given DOM Node for edition.
 - to(data)
   returns DOM for edition from a block's data.
-  Nodes with editable content must have a `content-name` attribute.
+  Nodes with editable content must have a `block-content` attribute.
 - output(data, content)
   returns DOM for publication from block's data and content.
-  Here `content[name]` is the node having the `content-name` attribute.
+  Here `content[name]` is the node having the `block-content` attribute.

-A selected component gets a "focused" class.
+### Attributes

+- block-content
+  a component must set this attribute on editable nodes, with a name matching contentSpec's component.
+- block-handle
+  a component must set this attribute on non-editable nodes that can be used for dragging a block.
+- block-focused
+  this attribute is set on a block when it is focused.

 Link Component